 A - Papers appearing in refereed journals

 Tawfike, A. F, Romli, M., Clements, C., Abbott, G., Young, L., Schumacher, M., Diederich, M., Farag, M. and Edrada-Ebel, R. 2019.
 Isolation of anticancer and anti-trypanosome secondary metabolites from the endophytic fungus Aspergillus flocculus via bioactivity guided isolation and MS based metabolomics.
-Journal of Chromatography B. (1106-1107), pp. 71-83.
+Journal Of Chromatography B. 1106-1107 (1 February), pp. 71-83.

 |Authors||Tawfike, A. F, Romli, M., Clements, C., Abbott, G., Young, L., Schumacher, M., Diederich, M., Farag, M. and Edrada-Ebel, R.|